 In the centre there are also several museums.
-In the Beaney House of Art and Knowledge – here on the old postcard I bought there – you’ll find works by local artists, beautiful old English jewelry and an exhibition of typical English pet animals.
-Brown bear – a white bear, uh… – I already knew from the song by Paul McCartney.
+In the Beaney House of Art and Knowledge – here on the old postcard I bought there – you’ll find works by local artists, beautiful Old English jewelry and an exhibition of typical English pet animals.
+Bruintje Beer – a white bear, uh… – I already knew from the song by Paul McCartney.
 His original name is Rupert.
-But I had never seen these funny organ mice and the pink striped cat (probably older than Disney’s version of the cat in Alice in Wonderland).
-The Beaney House also organizes changing expositions, when I was there you could look at modern pictures, among other things.
+But I had never seen these funny organ mice.
+Another new found friend was Bagpuss, this adorable pink striped cat (that reminded me of the cat in Alice in Wonderland).
+The Beaney House also organizes changing exhibitions, when I was there you could look at modern pictures, among other things.
 Next to that it has a lively cafe with tasty cakes.

 For me, the most beautiful museum in Canterbury was the Canterbury Roman Museum.
 Here you can see, among other things, a Roman floor of a ‘domus’.
 This is a town house for the richer class with an inward-facing drainage system.
 Ironically, this beautiful floor was discovered after a gruesome bombardment, during the second world war.
 The mosaic on the photo comes from the corridor of what used to be the domus and was probably laid around the year 300.
 The exhibition shows beautiful ceramics and gives interesting facts about jewellery and hairstyles of the Romans in “England”.